 7. Corn Snake

-The corn snake is one of the pink snakes scientifically known as Pantherophis guttatus is a North American snake species and can be seen throughout the southeastern and central United States.
-These snake species are very useful to humans because they are helpful in managing the populations of wild rodent pests that damage crops and spread disease.
+The corn snake is one of the pink snakes scientifically known as Pantherophis guttatus a North American snake species and can be seen throughout the southeastern and central United States.
+These snake species are very useful to humans because they help manage the populations of wild rodent pests that damage crops and spread disease.

 The adult corm snake can grow between 61 to 182 cm in the wild and have an avarage lifespan of 10 to 15 years in the wild and in captivity, it is 23 years or more.
 The dietary habits are carnivorous and feed on small rodents, such as the white-footed mouse, they may also eat other reptiles, or amphibians, or climb trees to find unguarded bird eggs.